spacedrone404/on-screen-food-menu/README.md

 #####################

 * shows dinning menu on multiple monitors
-* data is taken from PostgreSQL by means of JS & PHP
 * dashboard for adding new dishes
 * removing dishes in the database by ID
 * listing available dishes